ghostbyte420/MapCreator/README.md

+# *This Project Is Working, But Is NOT READY for Use, We Are Still Working On It!
+When Its Ready We Will Upload The MapCompiler and Developement Directories Required To Use The Program*

 ## Welcome to MapCreator!

 This software is for use with all custom Ultima Online™ emulation servers; whether you are using **UOX**, **POL**, **RunUO**, **ServUO**, or **Sphere**, using this software with a paint program will enable you to compile your own custom worlds!